enso-org/enso/doc/types/design/types.md

 #### A Note About This Document
 In the aid of precision, this document will use syntax that _may not_ be exposed to users.
-The appearance of a piece of syntax here that is not described in the [syntax](../syntax/syntax.md) document makes no promises as to whether said syntax will be accessible.
+The appearance of a piece of syntax here that is not described in the [syntax](../../syntax/specification/syntax.md) document makes no promises as to whether said syntax will be exposed in the surface language.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->